edburnett/PyQuickBackup/README.md

 1. Edit the pqb.conf file to your liking with your favorite text editor, specifying any directories you wish to include or exlcude in the appropriate sections.
-2. Run it from a root/superuser account, or use sudo:
+2. Run it from a root/superuser account, or use sudo (if backing up any system-level files such as /etc):

     $ sudo python3 pqb.py